Quick question? Chat with us

 The Communication Gap Is Costing You

 A consistent finding in African HR research: employees consistently underestimate the value of their benefits package.
 Ask employees to estimate the monthly value of their non-salary compensation, and the average estimate comes in 30–50% below the actual figure.
 That gap represents wasted investment — money spent on benefits that aren't being counted, valued, or contributing to the retention they're meant to drive.
+For more on this, see our piece on What Gen Z African Employees Actually Want From Their Benefits Package.

 The Four Communication Moments That Matter